Weather Discussion 9/15/23

 * STORM INFORMATION:

-- About 690 miles south of Petit Manan ME or about 730 miles
+- About 200 miles south-southeast of Petit Manan ME or about 220

 SITUATION OVERVIEW